 Don’t make these mistakes when incorporating or issuing shares

-Although an S corporation is created by filing articles of incorporation, it is essential that you do not make choices when incorporating that will prevent you from electing S corporation status.
-The critical decisions that could preclude as election are creating more than one class of stocks and issuing shares to prohibited shareholders.
+Not every corporation is eligible to be an S corporation.
+When you form your corporation, it is essential that you do not make choices that will prevent you from electing S corporation status.
+The critical decisions that could preclude an election are creating more than one class of stock and issuing shares to prohibited shareholders.

 There are also limitations on the shareholders themselves.
-Stock can only be issued to individuals who are US citizens or resident aliens; certain types of trusts and estates.
-Stock cannot be issued to non-resident aliens, trusts (other than those specifically allowed by the Internal Revenue Code), partnerships and corporations.
+Stock can only be issued to individuals who are U.S. citizens or resident aliens, and certain types of trusts and estates.
+Stock cannot be issued to non-resident aliens, trusts (other than those specifically allowed by the Internal Revenue Code), partnerships, and corporations.
 Finally, there cannot be more than 100 shareholders, although certain shareholders (such as spouses) can count as one person for the 100 shareholder limitation.

-Once your corporation is official on record with your incorporation state, the next step is to make an election to be an S corporation by filing the appropriate paperwork with the IRS.
+Once your corporation is officially on record with your incorporation state, the next step is to make an election to be an S corporation by filing the appropriate paperwork with the IRS.

 Act quickly to make a first-year election

-The rules calculating the filing period are a bit tricky.
-The 2-month period begins on the day of the month your tax year begins and ends with the close of the day before the numerically corresponding day of the second calendar month following that month.
+The rules for calculating the filing period are a bit tricky.
+The two-month period begins on the day of the month your tax year begins and ends with the close of the day before the numerically corresponding day of the second calendar month following that month.

 File Form 2553 to elect S corporation status